paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ### Trying out the program, understanding Bob's transaction

 We can now try out the entire program.
-For this, I've copied Alice's UI below and added another for Bob's side.
+For this I've copied Alice's UI below so you don't have to scroll up and added another for Bob's side.

+**Alice's UI**
+<iframe style="width:100%; height: 860px" frameborder="0" src="https://escrow-ui.netlify.app" title="Escrow - Alice's tx"></iframe>

+**Bob's UI**
+<iframe style="width:100%; height: 460px" frameborder="0" src="https://escrow-ui.netlify.app/#/bob" title="Escrow - Bob's tx"></iframe>

-You'll need to build and deploy the updated program.
-Also, for a realistic test, open another _incognito_ browser window and create a new wallet again.
+You'll need to build and deploy the updated program (This also means you cannot use the escrow account you created a while ago because it is owned by the outdated version of the program).
+Also, for a realistic test, create another account in sollet that acts as Bob.
 You can reuse the two token mint accounts you created a while ago.
 Create two new token accounts to hold Bob's X and Y tokens.
 Now you can create a new escrow as Alice and accept the trade as Bob.

 ## Q & A